 It is a sophisticated means of identifying people by the pattern of blood vessels in the retina (the innermost layer of the back of the eye).

-Whose expertise has made possible hundreds of devices that are less invasive and more efficient for the diagnosis of this or that condition.
-Such is the case of retinography.
+Whose expertise has made possible hundreds of devices that are less invasive and more efficient for the diagnosis of this or that condition?
+Such is the case with retinography.

-Retinography requires the use of a special scanner the size of a shoe box that can map the unique pattern of blood vessels in the retina.
+Retinography requires using a special scanner the size of a shoebox to map the unique pattern of blood vessels in the retina.

 How the retinal scan works